Antony-Thornton/MS1---Gym-Website/README.md

     - Resolved with media query
 * Picture on the home page looked blurry below certain resolution
     - Used media query to remove the picture and show a red background instead
-    - Potential to change this so that an image displays but would require the mobile version of the classes list to be adjusted to accomodate
+    - Potential to change this so that an image displays but would require the mobile version of the classes list to be adjusted to accommodate
 * Embedded Google Maps link was indented to the right cutting off a section of the map
     - Imported styling caused the issue.
 Removed this to resolve
 * Images not loading on the home page after Deployment